Methodology

 In addition, due to the different data collection systems used to produce this release, there are some differences in the coding frames for certain variables that could have a slight impact on comparability of statistics on student characteristics across higher-level learning types.

-• Data shown here refers to the primary source of tuition fee, whereas SLC data refers to loan funded students who could take out any size of loan.
+• Any information presented on funding source of tuition fees for OfS-recognised HE in ‘Higher Level Learners in England’ refers to the primary source of tuition fee, whereas SLC data refers to loan funded students who could take out any size of loan.

 Age

 Age refers to the learner’s age at the start of the academic year.
-A very small number of learners (75 entrants) had unknown age.
-Percentages are based on learners where age is known.
+A very small number of learners are recorded with an unknown age.
+Percentages presented in the publication are based on learners where age is known.

 Sex

-To align with HESA and the ILR, this publication refers to the legal sex of the learner, as opposed to the gender in which they identify.
+To align with HESA and the ILR, this publication refers to the legal sex of the learner, as opposed to the gender with which they identify.

 Ethnicity

-Some learners are recorded as having unknown ethnicity, and this occurs more often for certain types of learning.
-In 2021/22, 2.0% (17,265) of learners entering all types of higher-level study were recorded as having unknown ethnicity.
-However, 1.9% (1,945) of apprenticeship starts had unknown ethnicity compared to 2.0% (13,330) for recognised HE.
-To allow for meaningful conclusions across learning types, percentages are based on learners where ethnicity is known.
+Some learners are recorded as having unknown ethnicity.
+In 2023/24, 3.0% (24,960) of learners entering all types of higher-level study were recorded as having unknown ethnicity.
+Percentages presented in the publication are based on learners where ethnicity is known.

 Disability